 While purchasing our picnic supplies, Sheila had a remarkably specific conversation about firewood with a local.
 I looked on bewildered and amazed as the sparkle in her eyes and use of phrases like "splits" and "cords" betrayed the southern Colorado, country girl roots beneath the sophisticated city girl exterior.

-At last, I absolutely should point out the initial concept for this particular content was given via Garry at southland community.
-They are definitely an awesome community blogs.
+At last, I absolutely should point out the initial concept for this particular content was given via Grey at Gloucester womens hockey.
+They are definitely an awesome women's hockey blogs.
 I invariably cherish a wonderful idea!

 Posted in Traveling Post Date 05/28/2017